 It is fun to practice casting and to pick out fishing gear, but the real fun happens when you actually go fishing.
 Nothing is as exciting as watching your bobber disappear under the water or feeling the pull on your line as you reel in a big fish!
-Make a plan with your den or your parent or legal guardian for where and when you'll go fishing.
+Decide with your patrol, parent, or legal guardian where and when you will go fishing.
 Spend a minimum of one hour trying to catch a fish.
 Remember all the things you have learned about fish and fishing equipment.